 Now that you know what you will be working with and you have installed it, it’s time to get started for real!

-Run a following command to open up the application.
+Run the following command to open up the application.

-Then you’ll see the application opening in a web browser on a following address: http://localhost:8888.
+Then you’ll see the application opening in a web browser on the following address: http://localhost:8888.

 So, we have seen both ways to install Jupyter Notebook.

 Now, after we have successfully installed the Jupyter Notebook, we will import the pandas library to work with the datasets.
 If you are new to Python Pandas library, then check out my this article.

 Okay, let’s download the DataSet for our example.
 You need to visit the following link.